Bogdanpoda/SOEN341/README.md

 * front end (animation): Javascript(bogdan, Siar, Jason)
 * Backend: PHP, Python C# XML, SQL??..
 TBD(one of the given option)(bogdan,Siar cedric )
-* Techniques: Agile methodology ( user stories,issues assigned within a board in GitHub)
-* for each issue assigned a team member would crete a new brach with the given issue name and would solve/add feature in this brach. after he would crete a pull request where a reviwer will test the new code and merge it to the main branch.
+* Techniques: Agile methodology ( user stories,issues assigned within a board in GitHub) ** for each issue assigned a team member would crete a new brach with the given issue name and would solve/add feature in this brach. after he would crete a pull request where a reviwer will test the new code and merge it to the main branch.

 ## Core Features
--Ask a question: the user will be allowed to ask a question -answer a question: any user will be alloed to answer a question found on the wesite -upvote and downvote the answers to a question: users will be allowed to upvote or downvote any question
+1. Ask a question: the user will be allowed to ask a question
+2. answer a question: any user will be alloed to answer a question found on the wesite
+3. upvote and downvote the answers to a question: users will be allowed to upvote or downvote any question

 ## objectives
--create the 3 main HTML pages
+* create the 3 main HTML pages
---Design each HTML pages with CSS
+** Design each HTML pages with CSS
--- create a common Nav bar at the top of each html page -create a database to store the users and questions --each time a question is asked it would be added in the database along the number of votes and the answers -- each time a user sign up it would be added to the database
+** create a common Nav bar at the top of each html page
+* create a database to store the users and questions
+* each time a question is asked it would be added in the database along the number of votes and the answers ** each time a user sign up it would be added to the database